This chocolate cake pop recipe couldn’t be easier or more delicious, so grab your popsicle sticks and start not baking.

 These cake pops may look fancy, but they’re super easy to make and you can turn this into a fun family activity.

-Chocolate Shakeology (whey or plant-based vegan) provides the chocolatey flavor base, and for an extra chocolate kick, we dip these cake pops in melted chocolate. (!!)
+Chocolate Shakeology provides the creamy chocolatey flavor base, and for an extra chocolate kick, we dip these cake pops in melted chocolate. (!!)

 If you’ve always wanted to learn how to make cake pops, this recipe is a great introduction to making these fun treats.